MakeAllTheProjects/node-react-heroku-template/README.md

 *If you have set up successfully localhost:3000 should have a blue banner that reads **hello world**.*

-This template uses a simple express server with a React frontend.
+This template uses a simple express server with a React frontend using SCSS.
 The state management in the example is hooks based.
 If you are using this for a larger app I recommend moving the reducer(s) to their own file.